nahidcode/duplicator/readme.txt

 http://www.youtube.com/watch?v=yZ7pHmR9JC8

 = Overview =
-Duplicator can be an essential tool in your development workflow and enables you to:
+Duplicator enables you to:

 * Move a site between domains or hosts
-* Pull down your live site to localhost for development
+* Pull down a live site to localhost for development
+* Manually back up a site
 * Duplicate a live site to a staging area or vice versa
 * Bundle up an entire WordPress site for easy reuse or distribution